MaxBittker/NYDMWLwip/src/About.md

                          <div class="team_member">
                               <figure style="background-image: url(assets/JimBittker.png)"><img src="assets/JimBittker.png" alt="1a"></figure>
                               <h5>Jim Bittker</h5>
-                              <small>Managing Director / Founder<br>NY Doing More with Less™</small>
+                              <small>Program Director<br> RENEW It *Now* NY™</small>
                               <hr>

                               <p class="short_bio">
-Jim is the Founder and Managing Director of the NY Doing More with Less Program and the point of contact for all inquires.
+Jim is the Program Director of RENEW It *Now* NY™ and the point of contact for all inquires pertaining to the Program.

 <br>

-Prior to founding NY Doing More with Less, Jim was an Outreach Specialist for NYSERDA and a hands-on, energy efficiency solutions provider, working in New York State and commuting to California where he operated at the center of California's energy efficiency revolution.
+Prior to launching RENEW It *Now* NY™, Jim founded Green Bank Partners™ and was an Outreach Specialist for NYSERDA.
+He has experience as a hands-on, energy efficiency solutions provider, working in New York State and commuting to California where he operated at the center of California's energy efficiency revolution.
 Jim was a principal at TruBrite Energy Management, a company that delivered turnkey lighting retrofits to more than 10,000 commercial and industrial, governmental, and multifamily residential facilities.
 Customers included Federal Express, Walgreens, Iron Mountain, Lockheed Martin, Target, Diageo, Bank of America, Transwestern, US Bank, Wells Fargo, BRE Properties, Radio Shack and GameStop, as well as numerous municipalities and more than 40 California school districts.
 In recent years, Jim has provided hundreds of AIA CEU-credited NYSERDA presentations on energy efficiency to architectural, engineering, construction, and real estate professionals.

 <br>